FrancisIGP/FrancisIGP/README.md

 ## Status

-I'm currently studying for CCNP (ENCOR 350-401) Enterprise Networks.
-It is a professional level track for networking; a study on implementing core enterprise network technologies including dual stack (IPv4 and IPv6) architecture, virtualization, infrastructure, network assurance, security and automation.
+I'm currently studying for CCNP (ENCOR 350-401) Enterprise Networks and planning on taking OSCP afterwards.
+CCNP is a professional level track for networking; a study on implementing core enterprise network technologies including dual stack (IPv4 and IPv6) architecture, virtualization, infrastructure, network assurance, security and automation.
+OSCP on the other hand is an offensive security track for ethical hackers; teaches penetration testing methodologies and utilisation of various tools.
 I'm also dedicated on contributing to open source projects which I will be posting here on GitHub.

 ### Miscellaneous: